MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-* Add auth.route.js & auth.controller.js code.
+* Add signup async function in auth.controller.js.
-* Rewrite package.json file & add depedencies (bcrypt, jsonwebtoken, multer, crypto-js, password-validator).

 # Before to run this server